sympy/sympy/doc/src/guides/solving/solve-ode.md

 Using this convention, the second argument of {func}`~.dsolve`, `x`, represents `x(t)`, so SymPy recognizes it as a valid function to solve for.

-### Specify Initial (Boundary) Conditions
+### Specify Initial Conditions or Boundary Conditions

-Using that syntax, you specify initial conditions by substituting in values of the independent variable using {func}`~sympy.core.basic.Basic.subs` because the function $x$ already has its independent variable as an argument $t$:
+Using that syntax, you specify initialor boundary conditions by substituting in values of the independent variable using {func}`~sympy.core.basic.Basic.subs` because the function $x$ already has its independent variable as an argument
+$t$:

 ```py
 >>> dsolve(eq, x, ics={x.subs(t, 0): 0})